ucfopen/canvasapi/docs/keyword-args.rst

 In the background, CanvasAPI will combine the keys of the dictionary with the keyword of the argument, and ultimately send the correct variable to Canvas.

-The benefit of this setup is that multiple parameters with the same prefix can be sent to the same keyword argument.
+The benefit of this pattern is that multiple parameters with the same prefix can be sent to the same keyword argument.
 So to pass the :code:`course[name]`, :code:`course[course_code]`, and :code:`course[is_public]` arguments, it would look like this:

 .. code:: python